To learn more check out our

 If it’s happened to you, you know fatigue can cost the better team the game.

-In this article, we’ll help you understand the role of fatigue in major North American sports so you can use it to make smarter bets.
+In this guide, we’ll help you understand the role of fatigue in major North American sports so you can use it to make smarter bets.
 We’ll explain the main ways fatigue affects different sports and the most common situations to look for when factoring fatigue into your sports wagers.

 If you don’t understand how it works, fatigue can cause big problems in your sports betting strategy.
-The goal of this article is to help you find ways to use fatigue to your advantage.
+The goal of this guide is to help you find ways to use fatigue to your advantage.
+Here are some key concepts to keep in mind:

-Coaches and managers do their best to manage player and team fatigue and the oddsmakers definitely look out for it too.
-Even so, if you can understand the role fatigue plays and how specific teams and players react to it, you can use it get an edge on your bets.
+Coaches and managers do their best to manage player and team fatigue and the oddsmakers look out for it too.
+Even so, if you can understand the role fatigue plays and how specific teams and players react to it, you can use it to get an edge on your bets.

 How fatigued are the star players in a certain matchup?
 Are there fresh players ready to break out?
 Is there an underdog that could have an advantage because of fatigue?
 These are just a few examples of the questions you can ask concerning fatigue.